 A recent study by Kronos and the American Payroll Association has found 29 percent of businesses use a payroll system that is 10 years old or older.
 This statistic not only includes outdated software platforms, but also includes methods such as spreadsheets and other forms of manual payroll processing.
 Clearly, there are many companies that need a payroll overhaul.
 If your organization is one of them, adopting a new payroll system should be added to your list of New Year’s resolutions.
-Our research and interviews with industry experts illustrate the top payroll software trends for 2019 to bring your business into the future.
+Our research and interviews with industry experts illustrate the top payroll software trends for the upcoming year to bring your business into the future.

 - Thirty-nine percent of Americans would be “open to the idea of using Bitcoin for transactions and purchases.”

 - Seventy-five percent of contract and temp workers do not have employer-supplied health benefits.

 - Small businesses see software adoption as too expensive (50.72 percent), too lengthy (40.58 percent) and too complicated (26.09 percent) of a process.